 Hot Topics in Bankruptcy

-Each panelist will focus individually on divisive mergers and the Texas-two approach in mass tort cases, third-party-release issues, matters related to the role of independent directors in a restructuring, and venue reform — and will explain why each issue is pertinent in today's insolvency practice.
+Each panelist will focus individually on divisive mergers and the Texas two-step approach in mass tort cases, third-party-release issues, matters related to the role of independent directors in a restructuring, and venue reform — and will explain why each issue is pertinent in today's insolvency practice.

 Sponsored by Deloitte